myferr/zama/README.md

 The only feature that requires you to be connected to the internet is **model lookup** and **model installation**.

 ### Features
-* Model library
+* Browse model library
-* Model installation
+* Install models
-* Model chat
+* Chat with models
-* Temperature, context length, and system prompt customization
+* Customize temperature, context length, and system prompt
-* Model selection
+* Select models
-* Response copy (small clipboard icon under model responses)
+* Copy responses (clipboard icon under model responses)
-* Model removing/deletation
+* Remove/delete models

 and more to come soon!

 ### Running Zama